pagehop/api.pagehopapp.com/source/page-loop-js.md

 If you provide, both, address and displayAddress, only displayAddress will be shown, on the second row.

 By default, address is show in a tooltip on long-hover on items in the UI.
 You can pass a different tooltip text to replace it.

+Starting from ver1.2, you can optionally supply a preview html to be loaded in Pagehop's UI.
+Recipes such as DefineWord, CodeSearch and others use it.
+Local resources you reffer from this html should assume the recipe's root dir as / (web root).